Node Header

 Pavel Pepperstein: For years now, I’ve been delving into an apparently deep abyss between word and image.
 The ever-changing territory of language summons entire, abundant worlds.
 My images may be seen as a sort of fruit of such worlds.
 But in turn, images are themselves a fruitful source of words.

-Studio procedures for working out ways of elaborating and elucidating upon divergent sensibilities open up special channels to understanding how all of this works, how diverse fields can be made to come together.
+Studio procedures for working out ways of elaborating and elucidating divergent sensibilities open up special channels to understanding how all of this works and how diverse fields can be made to come together.
 Coincidence itself is very fruitful, very productive.
-But what conceptual art has to do with this is problematic.
+But what conceptual art has to do with that is problematic.

 Pavel-Pepperstein-Future-HPH